From pv magazine USA.

 This author does believe that the output will be even greater than is projected here as standard solar modules are modeled, while we are expect bifacial on this project.

 Note in the image below from the simulation – there will be approximately 2.7% clipping loss over the course of the year equal to ~181 MWh/year (called “Constrained DC Output” in below left chart).
-A 1 MW / 4 MWh battery that cycles once a day for a year can move 1.4 GWh/year – about 4.5 times less than would potentially be clipped in this 1/100th design.
+A 1 MW / 4 MWh battery that cycles once a day for a year can move 1.4 GWh/year.

 Since the units would only be able to cycle once per day with excess solar power, they could also be performing other tasks in periods outside the charging-discharging period.
 The presenters noted the morning electricity ramp needs support too, so there could be other services the project delivers to LADWP.